 This chart, like the one above, shows all recorded cycle times of a machine.
 The X-axis represents the duration of cycle times in seconds, and the Y-axis shows how frequently those cycle times occur.

 This customer of ours had set ideal cycle time at 6.7 seconds, and their performance was frequently more than 100%.
 The chart demonstrated that machines were capable of consistently running faster.
-In this case, the maximum speed is definitely set too low and needs to be increased.
+In this case, the maximum speed is definitely too low and needs to be set higher.

 How to distinguish between slow speed and micro stops when measuring speed loss?

 Not every OEE tracking system distinguishes between slow speed and micro stops.
-Usually, both are tracked together and reported as one number, the Performance Efficiency.
+Usually, systems track both together and report as one number, the Performance Efficiency.
 The reasons are:

 - the difficulty of identifying which speed issues are slow speed and which are micro stops,